HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="distribution-of-image-bytes-for-ecommerce.png",
-  caption="Distribution of image bytes for ecommerce", description="A bar chart showing the number of image kilobytes, with the 10th percentile having 242 KB on desktop and 189 KB on mobile, the 25th percentile having 546 and 486 respectively, 50th having 1,271 and 1,208, 75th having 2,835 and 2,737, and 90th percentile having 5,819 KB on desktop and 5,459 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=416820889&format=interactive", sheets_gid="898563708",
+  caption="Distribution of image bytes for ecommerce.", description="A bar chart showing the number of image kilobytes, with the 10th percentile having 242 KB on desktop and 189 KB on mobile, the 25th percentile having 546 and 486 respectively, 50th having 1,271 and 1,208, 75th having 2,835 and 2,737, and 90th percentile having 5,819 KB on desktop and 5,459 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=416820889&format=interactive", sheets_gid="898563708",